-It is a process where a neutral facilitator meets with separating spouses, with or without their lawyers present, to help them identify and then resolve questions of:
+Mediation is a process where a neutral facilitator meets with separating spouses, with or without their lawyers present, to help them identify and then resolve questions of:

 - and property division.

-The mediator does not provide legal advice to either party during mediation.
+The mediator does not provide legal advice to either party during the process.
 Although they will sometimes explain the relevant legal concepts that the parties must address, like parenting time or property equalization, for example, they will not advise either party on what position to take or whether a settlement proposal from the other party is a “good” or “bad” deal.

 What are the benefits of family mediation?